Psychology Internship Training Program

 Interns may provide consultation services to administrative units, academic departments, and student service agencies.
 Activities may include: (a) responding to campus crises, (b) helping faculty or staff members manage psychological or social problems they encounter with employees or students, (c) skills training (e.g., stress management, communication), and (d) organizational development.

 An important application of consultation and outreach for UCC interns is the design and implementation of a Systems Intervention Project (SIP) under the guidance of the SIP Coordinators.
-Interns are encouraged to work collaboratively with another intern on a project that has either been identified as a UCC or campus need by the SIP coordinators, or to identify a service need for a population which may be societally or structurally marginalized and/or traditionally underserved.
+Interns are encouraged to either work on a project that has been identified as a UCC or campus need by the SIP coordinator(s), or to identify and work on a service need for a population which may be societally or structurally marginalized and/or traditionally underserved.

-In the fall semester interns design a SIP to meet the needs of an underserved population on campus; this initiative is then typically carried out in the spring and summer terms.
+In the fall semester the SIP is identified, and this initiative is then typically carried out in the spring and summer terms.
 These initiatives may involve collaboration with other Student Affairs agencies or student groups on campus.
 Some examples of previous SIPs include:

 Clinical Supervision

 Interns provide individual clinical supervision to practicum counselors who are 2nd-year doctoral students in the U's Counseling Psychology program.
-Agency practicum counselors have two individual supervisors with whom they meet each week: an intern supervisor, and a licensed permanent clinical staff member.
+Agency practicum counselors initially have two individual supervisors with whom they meet each week: an intern supervisor, and a licensed permanent clinical staff member.
+As the training year progresses, interns may be have the opportunity to supervise this practicum student more independently under the supervision of their licensed supervisor, but this is not guaranteed.
 Interns participate in a weekly Supervision of Supervision Seminar which includes small-group supervision of supervision, discussions of models of clinical supervision, case presentations of supervision, and discussions of supervision issues.
-This supervision model allows excellent training for intern supervisors as well as extensive oversight of practicum counselor development.
+This supervision model allows for oversight of practicum counselor development.

 Assessment

 Interns conduct assessments including clinical interviews and selected standardized measures of ability, personality, and achievement with individual clients.
 Interns are expected to write one formal integrated assessment report each semester as well as a written summary of results and recommendations for the client's use.
-They participate in an Assessment Seminar, a module within the Psychology Training Seminar, where principles of assessment in clinical practice are discussed and test reports are reviewed, with particular attention to social justice issues in assessment.
+They participate in an Assessment Seminar, where principles of assessment in clinical practice are discussed and test reports are reviewed.

 Counseling Center Staff

 Many perspectives are represented by UCC staff, and are readily accessible to interns, including counseling psychology, clinical social work, marriage and family therapy, mental health counseling, and psychiatric nursing.
-The core professional staff is supplemented by selected Staff Associates, including student affairs professionals, faculty members in academic departments, and practitioners in the community who provide additional training.
+The core professional staff is supplemented by selected Staff Associates.
 Staff members participate in agency administration and serve as coordinators of intervention areas.
 Permanent clinical staff members provide back-up for interns dealing with clients in crisis.
 Interns consult with staff psychiatric nurses about issues related to medication and hospitalization.

 The UCC as a whole is accredited by the International Association of Counseling Services (IACS) and is also a member of: